mess42/pyrate/README.md

 interface classes and functions to be integrated into a GUI.

 The code is divided into sub-modules which are more or less collections of classes for the appropriate tasks.
+The core functionality, the optimization code, and the raytracer part are split, such that it is possible to extend the functionality under a unified interface and by using the same optimization without interfering with the raytracer itself.
+Further it is possible to easily implement further optimization strategies into the code and immediately plugging them into the raytracer.

-The logic is as follows:
+The logic of the code tree is as follows:

 In the main directory you will find the following folders with their appropriate function